HVACR Systems Servicing (SERV)

 SERV1250 | Cooling Systems III | Lec/Lab (3 Credits)

 Advanced residential air conditioning and air-to-air heat pump systems.
 Theory and troubleshooting of heat pumps.
 Application and operation of air conditioning and heat pump controls examined.
 Wiring diagrams and schematics examined and evaluated.
-EPA and R-410a certification test review and exam.
+Hydrocarbon Refrigerants certification test review and exam (required).
 Introduction to customer relations skills with a focus on occupational professionalism.
 Job safety.

 SERV2110 | Domestic Refrigeration Service | Lec/Lab (2 Credits)